bet4a/d3wiki/Integrating-d3-with-a-CouchDB-database-2.md

     .couchappr<br>
 ```

 Delete the references to the external d3 library files and insert a reference to the local **d3.v2.min.js** file.
-The beginning of your **index.html** file shoul then look as follows:
+The beginning of your **index.html** file should look as follows (with or without the out-commented lines):

 ```
 <!DOCTYPE html>